-3.3.2 Energy and Resources
+3.3.2 Energy and Resources Sustainability

 Energy and resource efficiency will be promoted through good airport design and sound operational practices.
+LAWA is committed to continuous sustainability performance improvement in future years to achieve the goal of being a global leader in sustainability.